junxit/us-congress-bills-117/bill.md

   - **(3)** research grants to study the impact of policies and practices that are implemented under this Act or that are otherwise consistent with the purposes of this Act;
   - **(4)** collaboration with other Federal science agencies and professional associations to exchange best practices, harmonize work-life accommodation policies and practices, and overcome common barriers to work-life accommodation; and
   - **(5)** collaboration with institutions of higher education in order to clarify and catalyze the adoption of a coherent and consistent set of work-life accommodation policies and practices.
-- **(b)** *Authorization of appropriations* There are authorized to be appropriated to the Director of the National Science Foundation $5,000,000 in each of fiscal years 2021 through 2025 to carry out this section.
+- **(b)** *Authorization of appropriations* There are authorized to be appropriated to the Director of the National Science Foundation $5,000,000 in each of fiscal years 2022 through 2026 to carry out this section.

 ## § 9.
 Research and related activities to expand STEM opportunities

-- **(a)** *National Science Foundation support for increasing diversity among STEM faculty at institutions of higher education* Section 305 of the American Innovation and Competitiveness Act (42 U.S.C.
+- **(a)** *National Science Foundation support for increasing diversity among stem faculty at institutions of higher education* Section 305 of the American Innovation and Competitiveness Act (42 U.S.C.
 1862s–5) is amended—
   - **(1)** by redesignating subsections (e) and (f) as subsections (g) and (h), respectively; and
   - **(2)** by inserting after subsection (d) the following:
     > - **(e)** *Support for increasing diversity among STEM faculty at institutions of higher education*